eleCtrik18/portfolio_template/README.md

 # Portfolio Template

 This website serves as an online portfolio to showcase your web presence, résumé, skills, &  projects.
-You can simply clone this website and change the respective fiels according to you, It was generated using using HTML, CSS and JS.
+You can simply clone this website and change the respective fields according to you, It was generated using using HTML, CSS and JS.